Privacy Policy

 - Contact email: privacy@relaymetry.com.

-- Postal address: 16 Old Queen St, London SW1H 9HP, United Kingdom.
+- Postal address: 27 Old Gloucester Street, London WC1N 3AX, United Kingdom.

 If we incorporate as a legal entity in the future, the entity will replace the individual as data controller.